Shotover River: Tourist operations

 Gold mining featured in its early history and it was one of the richest gold-bearing rivers in the world.
 Beginning in 1862 when gold was first discovered on the river at Arthurs Point, the river has been panned, cradled, sluiced and dredged.
 Today small-time gold seekers still work the river and two of its tributaries, Moke and Moonlight Creeks, for gold.
 It is now a popular river for tourism.

 The river is used for commercial white water rafting trips and jet boating rides which operate out of the nearby tourist resort of Queenstown.
 There is also a canyon swing site on the river a short distance upriver from Arthurs Point.
 Three jet boat operators have rights to use the river, as do two rafting companies.
 Much of the land that surrounds the Shotover River, upstream from Arthurs Point, is now foreign-owned by Robert Lange, the former husband of singer Shania Twain.

 Naming

+The Māori name for the river is Kimiākau which translates to "looking for the coast" which is probably a reference to the area as a route to the West Coast in search of pounamu (greenstone).